mroesinger/mroesinger/README.md

 ---

 <strong>WESTFALIA RENTALS</strong> - <a href="https://www.loom.com/share/7f5f2c913b854e7d84dc7d44a838436d" target="_blank"/>Demo </a> | <a href="https://github.com/mroesinger/Westfalia-Rentals" target="_blank"/> Repo</a>
-</br>Being a Volkswagen camper enthusiast, I thought it would be fun to make a website where my friends in the van community could rent their westfalias to one another.
+</br>As a Volkswagen camper enthusiast, I thought it would be fun to make a
+website where my friends in the van community could rent their westfalias to one another.
+The app allows users to interact with each other and rent vans from van owners for their own camping adventures.

 <strong>Portfolio</strong> - <a href="https://roesinger.dev" target="_blank"/>roesinger.dev</a> | <a href="https://github.com/mroesinger/portfolio" target="_blank"/> Repo</a>
 </br>Work in progress of my portfolio, showcasing relevant personal projects.